SadRobotChannel/af/march-giveaway.md

 - If possible, we prefer <a href="http://bit.ly/www-coinbase" target="_blank">Coinbase</a> account email address instead of your bitcoin wallet address, since that would avoid unnecessary miner fees.
 Coinbase, however, is not a pre-requisite and any bitcoin wallet address will be accepted!

 **...Also**

+There's another contest going on in March - a <a href="/march-article-contest.html>Faucet Article Contest</a>.
+You can submit your article about your Top 5 favorite faucets.
+The Top 5 articles will be selected and published.
+When referencing your Top 5 favorites, you can use your referral IDs for each faucet, thus driving new signing and increasing your earnings! <a href="/march-article-contest.html>Read more</a> about the Faucet Article Contest on 1st of March.